Please click on the + beside each heading for more information.

 - full-time over part-time staff;

-4.3 All applications for parking permits will be processed by Parking Services in accordance with the following provisions:
+4.3 All applications for parking permits will be processed by Parking & Transportation Services in accordance with the following provisions:

 4.3.1 Applications will be made in person.

-4.3.2 Permits are issued to an individual owner for a specific vehicle.
+4.3.2 Permits are issued to an individual owner for specific vehicle(s).
 The permit must not be duplicated or altered in any way, and it is NOT transferable.

-4.3.3 All permit charges, pay deductions, cancellations and refunds must be effected by Parking Services.
+4.3.3 All permit charges, pay deductions, suspensions, cancellations and refunds must be effected by Parking & Transportation Services.

-4.3.5 On cessation of parking privileges, the parking permit or the decal must be returned to the Parking Office.
+4.3.5 On cessation of parking privileges, the parking permit or the decal must be returned to the Parking & Transportation Services Office.

 5. Parking permits